I’ve made it my quest to come up with the easiest, most versatile bullet journal layout.

 I’m obsessed with bullet journals.
+I could spend hours pouring over bullet journal layouts.
 I love the idea of a planner that’s fully customizable and can work as a to-do list, gratitude journal and goal planner all in one.
-The problem is, everytime I’ve attempted to keep up with a BuJo, I’ve landed facedown in fail city.
+The problem is, every time I’ve attempted to keep up with a BuJo, I’ve landed face-down in fail city.

 I have adult ADHD, and establishing a morning routine that includes reviewing the shit that I need to get done in the day is necessary for me to stay organized.
 Unfortunately, this is also the reason that I struggle so hard to actually get this done.